Happy Valentine’s Day, Cadillac Enthusiasts!

 - I told him about the Kansas City 2020 Grand National, about Cadillac’s involvement, etc. and all the fun that happens at a Grand National.
 He would like to support us, and would like more information.
 I think we should give him this past month’s Self Starter that highlights the Grand National in Washington DC.
 We had a great meeting, and it looks like Dan and Cadillac will be partners now and in the future.
 We wish him and his family continued success in the new year promoting Cadillac’s exciting new line up.

 UMKC’s Society of Automotive Engineer’s (SAE) Baja Racing Team is a college-level competitive activity.
 Each year teams from all over the world build their own vehicle, and submit it to rigorous technical assessment, as well as real-life endurance testing.
-As a sponsor, the Club has been invited to tour the Baja Team workshops Sunday December 17th at 4:30pm.
-Immediately afterwards we will gather at Spin Pizza 4950 Main St. for dinner.
-At Spin, we will also convene our Monthly Membership Meeting then depart to cruise the Country Club Plaza.
+As a sponsor, the Club visited the Baja Team workshops Sunday December 17th.
+Immediately afterwards we gathered at Spin Pizza 4950 Main St. for dinner.
+At Spin, we will also convened our Monthly Membership Meeting then departed to cruise the Country Club Plaza.
+Click on this link to view the meeting minutes which give a complete report of the visit, and our evening activities.

 Cadillac Sales Continue to Grow 17 Months in a Row